Tensor Network Estimation of Distribution Algorithms: Details of Experiments in Section

+\textsc{NAS-Bench-301} provides a surrogate model that predicts the validation and test accuracy of a given convolutional neural net architecture on the CIFAR-10 benchmark.
+Allowed architectures are made up of repeating sub-networks called ``cells."
+There are two types of cells, Normal and Reduce, and all cells of the same type share the same architecture.
+The search space of \textsc{NAS-Bench-301} is over the possible architectures for the Normal and Reduce cells.
+The specifics of the allowed architectures are given in \cite{liu2019dartsdifferentiablearchitecturesearch}.
+An architecture can be represented as a genotype, in practice a list of integers (16 for each cell type) that satisfies certain conditions.
+See \cite{zela2022surrogatenasbenchmarksgoing} and the accompanying code for details.
+Our objective function is defined using the SNB-DARTS-XGB v1.0 surrogate model.
+We define it to return the validation accuracy output by the surrogate for valid genotypes and to return $\infty$ for invalid genotypes.

-\subsection{MPS training and bond dimension}
+\subsection{MPS Training and Bond Dimension}

-All training of MPS tensor networks in this work was done with the procedure outlined in \cite{han2018unsupervised}.
-In a process similar to the 2-site DMRG algorithm, the first and second tensors in the network are updated in tandem using some number of gradient descent steps, then the second and third tensors are so updated, then the third and fourth, and so on down the line of tensors.
-Once the last pair of neighboring tensors is updated, the training proceeds back up the line to the first pair.
-So one round of training involves a sweep down and back along the line of tensors.
-For the experiments in Section \ref{worse_models} the gradient descent procedure for each pair of neighboring tensors consisted of a single gradient descent step with learning rate 0.1.
-For experiments in Section \ref{noisy_models}, one training sweep down and back was performed.
-For the experiments in Section \ref{low_expressivity_models}, three training sweeps down and back were performed.
+We use the training algorithm explained in \ref{appendix:training_algo} to train all MPS tensor networks in this work.
+For the experiments in Section \ref{sec:worse_models} the gradient descent procedure for each pair of neighboring tensors consisted of a single gradient descent step with learning rate 0.1.
+For experiments in Sections \ref{sec:bit_flip_noise} and \ref{sec:noisy_entries}, one training sweep down and back was performed.
+For the experiment in Section \ref{sec:low_bond_dimension}, three training sweeps down and back were performed.
+For the experiment in Section \ref{sec:nas_noisy_entries} five sweeps back and forth were performed.
 At each iteration of the GEO algorithm we train the MPS starting from scratch, i.e.\ from a new random re-initialization.
-This ensures the training data are all iid samples from a known distribution and allows us to easily characterize the models quality by its KL-divergence relative that distribution.
+This ensures the training data are all iid samples from a known distribution and allows us to easily characterize the model's quality by its KL-divergence relative that distribution.
 We also found through informal experimentation that training the model from scratch each generation often improved performance of the GEO algorithm.
 We speculate that that the random re-initializations provided additional beneficial exploration over the solution space.